Learn more in our SIEM tools comparison guide.

-Disclosure: This post may contain affiliate links.
-We may earn a commission at no extra cost to you.
-Read our full disclosure
+This article contains affiliate links.
+If you make a purchase through these links, we may earn a commission at no additional cost to you.
+Read our full disclosure.

-# Cybersecurity Tools for Remote Workers: What You Actually Need to Stay Safe
+Cybersecurity Tools for Remote Workers: What You Actually Need to Stay Safe

 Your home office isn’t as safe as you think.
 If you’re working remotely and relying on your default router settings and a free antivirus app, you’re leaving the door wide open for attackers.
 This guide breaks down the essential cybersecurity tools for remote workers — what they are, why they matter, and which ones are worth your time and money.